avimallik/Student-Information-System/README.md

 Department of Computer Science & Engineering <br>

-Student Management system is a Java Swing framework based Desktop application. this was my first java Desktop application prject when i take Java SE(Standard Edition) course in BUET(Bangladesh University of Engineering & Technology) under IAC(Information Access Center). this application is very user friendly and store large amount of student information of every department in univerysity. i use "XAMPP" server and MySql Data Base without using "SQlite". so you need a XAMPP server. i already give my Data Base SQl file under the project folder.
+Student Management system is a Java Swing framework based Desktop application. this was my first java Desktop application prject when i took Java SE(Standard Edition) course in BUET(Bangladesh University of Engineering & Technology) under IAC(Information Access Center). this application is very user friendly and store large amount of student information of every department in university. i use "XAMPP" server and MySql Data Base without using "SQlite". so you need a XAMPP server. i already give my Data Base SQl file under the project folder.
 <br>